 Berthier county lies north of the St. Lawrence, which fronts it, in the old county of Warwick, and it contains several islands in its chief river.
-It consists of 8 seigniories, 5 fiefs, and only 2 townships in the interior, bordering the waste lands of the crown, one of which is well watered by L'Assomption, and other rivers, is eligibly situated, and contains, at least as far as the 9th range, a quantity of excellent land.
-Beyond this the surface is mountainous.
-Some good roads pass through this township, with bridges and other improvements; and some Canadian settlers, on the 5th and 6th ranges, are described as flourishing and happy.
-The lands here are conceded on terms similar to those of the seigniories.
-Ungranted, 874 acres.
-There is in this township a remarkable cavern which has been discovered by the Canadians.
+It consists of 8 seigniories, 5 fiefs, and only 2 townships in the interior, bordering the waste lands of the crown, one of which is

-Brandon, on which there are hardly any settlers, though the lands up to the 9th range, to the amount of 40,000 acres, are described as of excellent quality; the rest towards the north-west, are uneven and mountainous.
+BRANDON, on which there are hardly any settlers, though the lands up to the 9th range, to the amount of 40,000 acres, are described as of excellent quality; the rest towards the north-west, are uneven and mountainous.
 A good road is much wanted here, and is partly made.
 The timber is generally good, and in many places the pine is fit for masting.
 Population on the lake Maskinongé, 20 persons.